andreictinn/Exploratory-Data-Analysis-The-Toolkit-/README.md

 ### Usage
 To use these scripts, follow the instructions provided in each script's docstrings.
 Each script in this toolkit can be utilized independently, providing flexibility based on specific data analysis needs.
-Consult the docstrings within each script for comprehensive instructions on usage and any additional detail
+Consult the docstrings within each script for comprehensive instructions on usage and any additional details.

-Intended order - an example:
+##### EDA Toolkit Application - an example:

 1. **df_extractor.py** - Extracting your database.
 Ensure yaml file is updated to include login credentials for your project.
 2. **data_visualization.py** - First look at your data.
 Spend some time to understand what your data looks like and what data types you are working with.